Shobhan-04/scribexa-ai-edunet-ibm/README.md

 ---

 ## ⚠ Known Limitations
-* This project uses the Google Gemini Free Tier API.
+* This project uses the Google Gemini Free Tier API / Hugging Face Free Tier Token.
 * Free-tier usage is subject to daily and per-minute quota limits.
 * If the quota is exceeded, note generation, flashcard generation, and quiz generation may temporarily become unavailable until the quota resets.
 * The application includes error handling to notify users when API limits are reached.